Opened in 1907, the 6 km Grand Canyon Walk is one of the most iconic hikes in the Blue Mountains and in New South Wales.

 From Evans Lookout, the walking track descends steeply into the canyon, leading towards Greaves Creek.

 Keep in mind that this is a very steep descent, which is manageable if you start the walk from Evans Lookout.
-However, if you tackle the Grand Canyon Walk in an anti-clockwise direction, the steep climb back up to the lookout can be quite challenging.
+However, if you’re walking in an anti-clockwise direction, the steep climb back up to the lookout is very challenging.

-Climbing out of the valley at the other end of the walk is also a tough task, so be sure to save some water (and ideally a snack) for the climb out of the canyon, no matter which direction you choose.
+Climbing out of the valley at the other end of the walk is also a tough task, so be sure to save some water (and ideally a snack) for that final climb, no matter which direction you choose.

 As you continue along the main track, the Grand Canyon Walk enters a lush rainforest area, following Greaves Creek with several creek crossings and small waterfalls.